UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 We did not get the house with the white picket fence either.

-Ava is nine years old.
-Oskar is seven years old.
-And, Lucy is five years old.
+Ava is now eleven years old.
+Oskar is now nine years old.
+And, Lucy is now seven years old.

-We have been to seven hospitals in four different states.
+We have been to eight hospitals in five different states.
 We have seen over fifty specialists.
-And, we still do not have answers for our children’s health concerns.
-Similar to many Rare and Undiagnosed families, we have had countless emergency room visits, hospital admittance and even lived at the hospital for six weeks.
+And, we still do not have answers for the root cause of our children’s health concerns.
+Similar to many rare and undiagnosed families, we have had countless emergency room visits, hospital admittance and even lived at the hospital for six weeks.
 This is nothing compared to the many families living in hospitals around the world.
 I will not complain about six weeks.

 Our journey started with Ava.
 Ava was born healthy.